Faces and maximizer subsets of highest weight modules: Main results and literature survey

-Now observe that the sets $S \subset \wt \lie{g}$ satisfying Equation \eqref{ECG2} are precisely the weak $\Z$-faces of $\wt \lie{g} = \wt L(\theta) = \Phi \cup \{ 0 \}$ (and hence the weak $\Q$-faces as well, by Lemma \ref{L0}).
-In joint work \cite{CKR} with Chari and Ridenour, the results in \cite{CG2} were extended to obtain families of Koszul algebras using weak $\Q$-faces of arbitrary Weyl polytopes $\calp(\lambda)$ (as opposed to $\calp(\theta)$).
+Now observe that the sets $S \subset \wt \lie{g}$ satisfying Equation \eqref{ECG2} are precisely the weak $\Z$-faces of $\wt \lie{g} = \wt L(\theta) = \Phi \cup \{ 0 \}$ (and hence the weak $\mathbb{Q}$-faces as well, by Lemma \ref{L0}).
+In joint work \cite{CKR} with Chari and Ridenour, the results in \cite{CG2} were extended to obtain families of Koszul algebras using weak $\mathbb{Q}$-faces of arbitrary Weyl polytopes $\calp(\lambda)$ (as opposed to $\calp(\theta)$).

 Thus, it is fruitful to understand and classify subsets $S$ satisfying \eqref{ECG2}.
-Chari et.~al.~\cite{CDR} showed that such sets $S$ are precisely the set of weights on some face of $\calp(\theta)$.
-Hence one has various seemingly distinct yet related ingredients in root polytopes: the faces of the polytope, the maximizer subsets $(\wt \lie{g})(\xi)$, and the weak $\Q$-faces of $\wt \lie{g}$.
-Although one observes in Remark \ref{Rweak} that weak $\Q$-faces (of $\wt L(\theta)$) are related to faces (of $\calp(\theta)$), one would like more precise connections between these objects.
-Thus we showed with Ridenour that more generally, all of these notions are one and the same, in every Weyl polytope.
-Some of our results also extend those by Vinberg.
+Using case by case arguments, Chari et al \cite{CDR} showed that such sets of roots $S$ are precisely the set of weights on some face of $\calp(\theta)$.
+Hence one has various seemingly distinct yet related ingredients in root polytopes: the faces of the polytope, the maximizer subsets $(\wt \lie{g})(\xi)$, and the weak $\mathbb{Q}$-faces of $\wt \lie{g}$.
+Although we observed in Remark \ref{Rweak} that weak $\mathbb{Q}$-faces of $\wt L(\theta)$ are related to faces of $\calp(\theta)$, one would like more precise connections between these objects.
+Thus we showed with Ridenour using type-free arguments that more generally, all of these notions are one and the same, in every Weyl polytope.
+Some of our results also recover those by Satake and others (see Theorem \ref{Tvin} above).